Msmetamorphosis/NeuralNets_Project_DementiaNet/README.md

 - Re executed the validated training and evaluation pipeline to confirm reproducibility of experimental results

-### Josh Zuniga

-- Explored alternative implementation approaches during early stages of the project to evaluate potential training and preprocessing strategies
-- Contributed to experimentation around pipeline configuration
-- Organizing experiment outputs in the results/ directory

 ### All parties
 - Contributed to analysis, writing and organization of proposal, midterm and final reports,